wvandaal/mac-base-setup/README.md

-# Setting Up A Clean Dev Environment on a New Machine (OSX)
+# Setting Up A Clean Dev Environment on a New Mac

 Quick and clean Developer Environment setup